+To hunt during the general-season elk hunt, you must obtain either a spike bull permit or an any bull permit.
 If you obtain a general-season any legal weapon bull elk permit, you may use any legal weapon to take your bull elk.

-You may use a crossbow, a draw lock or a muzzleloader with a magnifying scope during the rifle hunt.
+You may use a crossbow, a draw lock or a muzzleloader.